odhs/MoviesCollectionManager/README.md

 ## Known issues

 - ListTile on MovieScreen is not memory adaptive
-- Button "Try Again" in the no-internet message is not working
 - Button "Filters" in search bar is not working

 ## Bugs Fix